 I grew up in a home where my mother was something of a “white tornado.”
 Like me, she was a single parent with seven children.
 She was always cleaning and straightening.
 Then, there was my grandmother and her twin sister: Grandma and Auntie.
 “The Twins” would often show up at our front door dressed like cleaning ladies and spend the entire day cleaning our house from top to bottom and corner to corner.
 In my mind’s eye, I can still see them standing side by side, wearing dresses and clunky shoes, full-length aprons tied around their wastes, and holding their buckets, mops and cleaning materials.
 Below is a rare picture of “the Twins” without their aprons.
 Anyway, I just took it for granted that our home would always be clean: “neat and tidy.”

-In marriage, my dear Jenny also busied herself with cleaning, never really making any demands on me to help out.
+In marriage, my dear Jenny also busied herself with cleaning, never really making any demands on me to help.
 In hindsight, I guess you could say I was a bit spoiled and grew to expect a clean home and kitchen (without doing much myself).
-I also grew to feel a clean and orderly kitchen was important.
+I also grew to understand …a clean and orderly kitchen was important!
 So, after Jenny’s death, I was awakened to some of the harsh realities of housework.
 I was quick to realize just how talented and hardworking Jenny really was.
 As a newly single parent, I found that keeping the kitchen clean and orderly was one of my greatest challenges.
 But here too, as with my many other single parenting challenges, my military training came in handy.
 I soon developed a meal preparation and cleaning plan (the basic concepts of which I still generally follow today …when I cook or clean, that is).
-I found that by following these steps, cooking goes much more smoothly, is more organized, and less stressful; and, “kitchen clean up” is less stressful and much more rewarding.
-I continue to believe that and follow these steps more or less even today.
+I found that by following these steps, cooking goes much more smoothly, is more organized, and less stressful; and “kitchen clean up” is less stressful and much more rewarding.
+I continue to believe that and follow these steps even today.

-Anyway, here’s my list of what and when to do certain things: before and after each meals.
+Regardless, here are my lists of what and when to do certain things: before and after each meals.

 Managing Food Preparation:

-- Start with an empty trash can in the kitchen.
+- Start with an empty trash can and plastic liner in the kitchen.

 - While you are preparing your meals, don’t leave unnecessary ingredients out.
-If you’re done with something (e.g., flour), put it away.
-Don’t leave it out to clutter your workspace.
+If you’re done with something (e.g., flour, milk, etc.), put it away.
+Don’t leave things out to clutter your workspace.

-- As you finish with mixing bowls, saucepans, or other dishes, rinse them off/out and stack them out of the way.
-(Be sure to keep a sink empty for rinsing.)
+- As you finish with mixing bowls, saucepans, or other dishes used for preparation, rinse them off and stack them out of the way.
+Be sure to keep one sink empty for rinsing (I hope you have a two-basin kitchen sink!)

-- If you’re finished with a baking dish, put a little soapy water in it to soak.
-Don’t wait until after dinner when it’s hard and crusty.
+- If you’re finished with a baking dish, put a little soapy water on it to soak.
+(Don’t wait until after dinner when it’s hard and crusty.)

-- If you’re finished with a skillet, rinse and wipe it out, then set it aside for cleaning later.
+- As you finished with mixing bowls and skillet, rinse/wipe them out, then set them aside for proper cleaning later.

-- As you finish with kitchen utensils, rinse them off and put them with “handles up” in a container of warm soapy water to soak (I like using a two-quart plastic pitcher or a saucepan).
+- As you finish meal preparation, rinse off unneeded utensils and put them with “handles up” into a container of hot/warm soapy water solution to soak (I like using a two-quart plastic pitcher or a saucepan).

 After dinner, prepare the washing area:

-- If you’ve left reusable cooking ingredients or foodstuffs out, wrap, seal and put them where they belong.
+- If you have left out any reusable cooking ingredients or foodstuffs, wrap, cap, or seal them; and put them where they belong (the refrigerator, freezer, cabinets, or pantry).

-- Be sure you’ve prepared a container with a warm soapy water solution for soaking eating utensils (once again, I like a two-quart plastic pitcher or a saucepan).
+- Prepare a container with a hot/warm soapy water solution for soaking eating utensils (once again, I like a two-quart plastic pitcher or a saucepan).
+Be sure to put the sharp ends pointing downward in the pitcher.

-- Remove all drinking glasses from the table and place them by themselves in the sink of hot soapy water.
+- Remove all drinking glasses from the table and place them by themselves in the sink of clean, hot, soapy water.

-- Separate and stack all remaining dishes and plates near the sink (scrape off and dispose of all excess food from the dishes before/as you stack them).
+- Separate and stack all dishes and plates near the sink.

-- Collect all eating utensils and place them “handles up” into the warm soapy water soaking solution (the two-quart plastic pitcher).
+- Collect all eating utensils and place them “handles up” into the hot/warm soapy water soaking solution (the two-quart plastic pitcher).

 - Clean off and wipe down the kitchen table.

-- Always wash the drinking glasses FIRST.
-They should be soaking in fresh, clean hot soapy water waiting to be washed.
+- Always wash the drinking glasses FIRST (they should be soaking in fresh, clean hot soapy water waiting to be washed).
+We want glassware to be clean and spot free.
 Wash and rinse them off and place them upside down in the drainer or dishwasher.
-(Note: even if you have a dishwasher, always wash the dishes by hand first.
+(Note: Even if you have a dishwasher, always wash the dishes by hand first.
 Never place dirty dishes in the dishwasher!)

 - Then, wash the plates and dishes.
 Rinse them off and place them in the drainer or dishwasher.